-BKLYN GRL is an independent production company that develops and produces film, TV and interactive multi-media experiences.
+BKLYN GRL is an independent production company that develops and produces Film, TV, and Interactive Multi-Platform Experiences.
 Founded by Alba in 2021.

-Alba is a graduate of the Sanford Meisner Conservatory programs and trained with Maggie Flanigan, Terry Knickerbocker, and William Esper in New York City.
-She also trained classical theater with Alec Baldwin at South Hampton College and at the Lee Strasberg Theater Institute, Shakespeare at The New School in New York, and Will Geer Theatricum Botanicum with Ellen Geer in Los Angeles.
-She is a graduate of the Actors Movement program and is a tango and flamenco dancer.
+Alba is a graduate of the Sanford Meisner Conservatory programs in New York City.
+She trained with William Esper 2001-2004, Maggie Flanigan 2007-2010, and Terry Knickerbocker 2020-2021.
+She also trained classical theater with Alec Baldwin at South Hampton College and at the Lee Strasberg Theater Institute, Shakespeare at The New School in New York, and at the Will Geer Theatricum Botanicum with Ellen Geer in Los Angeles.

 Alba’s first television experience was in New York Undercover.
-She has acted and performed stunts on several TV Shows and Films, including; NBC’s Law & Order: Criminal Intent, AMC’s Dietland, Amazon’s The Tick, Netflix’s The Good Cop, Darren Aronofsky‘s Noah, Joss Whedon‘s The Avengers, Tony Scott‘s The Taking of Pelham 123, Michael Cuesta‘s Tell Tale, The Shoemaker and in Showtime’s Billions.
+She’s been acting and performing stunts since 1996.
+Some notable TV Shows and Films are; NBC’s Law & Order: Criminal Intent, AMC’s Dietland, Amazon’s The Tick, Netflix’s The Good Cop, FBI Most Wanted, Darren Aronofsky‘s Noah, Joss Whedon‘s The Avengers, Tony Scott‘s The Taking of Pelham 123, Michael Cuesta‘s Tell Tale, The Shoemaker and in Showtime’s Billions.

 The New York Times interview